Yu-Gi-Oh! Trading Card Game: Gameplay

-In the trading card game, players draw cards from their respective decks and take turns playing cards onto "the field".
-Each player uses a deck containing forty to sixty cards, and an optional "extra deck" of up to fifteen cards.
-There is also an optional fifteen-card side deck, which allows players to swap cards from their main deck and / or extra deck between games.
-Players are restricted to a maximum of three of each card per deck and must follow the Forbidden / Limited card list, which restricts selected cards by Konami to be limited to two, one, or zero.
-Each player starts with 8,000 "life points" (LP) (Though the players can decide to start with more or less in casual games), with the main aim of the game to use monster attacks (and sometimes card effects) to reduce the opponent's life points.
+In the Trading Card Game, players draw cards from their respective Decks and take turns playing cards onto the field.
+Each player uses a Deck containing forty to sixty cards, and an optional "Extra Deck" of up to fifteen cards.
+There is also an optional fifteen-card Side Deck, which allows players to swap cards from their Main Deck and/or Extra Deck between games.
+Players are restricted to a maximum of three of each card per Deck and must follow any additional restriction of the format they are playing in.
+Each player usually starts with 8,000 "Life Points" (LP), though the players can decide to start with a different number in casual games.
+The main aim of the game is to use monster attacks (and sometimes card effects) to reduce the opponent's Life Points.
 The game ends upon reaching one of the following conditions: